Central Virginia

 • 00:29:50

-Again, I think we should, I thought that all the sort of the end result, all the conversations about the funding sales tax, I would suggest we just stick with that and ask the General Assembly, this is our proposal.
+Again, I think we should, I thought that all the sort of the end result, all the conversations about the funding in the sales tax, I would suggest we just stick with that and ask the General Assembly, this is our proposal.

 • 00:30:05